Sylvia-Rwenyo/JumiaClone/README.md

-# Kshan-Ecommerce-site-J
+# Jumia Clone Website

 ## Introduction
-Welcome to this Kshan E-Commerce Website !
+Welcome to this Jumia Clone Website!
 This README will provide you with an overview of the project, its features, and how to set it up.

 ## Project Overview
 Our E-Commerce Website is designed to provide users with an online platform to browse, purchase, and manage products.
 It includes features such as: